 In a world darkened by sin, prayers of confession and pleas for forgiveness are the acceptable sacrifices to God.

-In most religions there is a rhythm between feasts and fasts, between celebration with feasting and restraint with abstinence.
+In most religions there is a rhythm between feasts and fasts, between celebration with feasting, and restraint with abstinence.
 Usually, specific times of fasting are a preparation for the feasting to follow.
 In Christianity, Lent is the season of fasting before the feast of Easter.
-In the early centuries, the fasting of Lent lasted only two or three days before Easter, but after the fourth century the fasting was gradually extended in the Western Church to the traditional 40 days before Easter, not counting the six Sundays of Lent.
-(Sundays, the Lord’s days, are feasts; therefore you do not fast on Sundays.)
+In Islam, the fasting of the month of Ramadan is ended by the three-day ‘Id al-Fitr, feast of breaking the fast.
+In the early Christian centuries, the fasting of Lent lasted only two or three days before Easter, but after the fourth century the fasting was gradually extended in the Western Church to the traditional 40 days before Easter, not counting the six Sundays of Lent.
+(All Sundays are feasts, so one does not fast on Sundays.)

-Ash Wednesday is the beginning of the Lenten fasting.
-It opens a period of recognizing the sinful condition in which humans find themselves.
-It begins a time of contrition for acts and omissions that separate one from God, of mourning for what has been lost — from the world and from one’s self — and, communally, it confesses a painful falling short of God’s expectation for justice and compassion from human to human.
+Ash Wednesday is the beginning of the Lenten fasting for Christians.
+It is the solemn moment that opens a period of recognizing the sinful condition in which humans find themselves.
+It begins a time of contrition for acts and omissions that separate one from God; a time of mourning for what has been lost—from the world and from one’s self.
+And communally, it confesses a painful falling short of God’s expectation for justice and compassion from human to human.

 Ash Wednesday is a cry of pain at our lostness, and a plea for forgiveness of our destructive sins.
-The Lectionary texts for the day reflect moments of such traumas in the life of the community and the self.
+The following texts reflect moments of such traumas in the life of the community and of the self.

 Joel 2:1-2, 12-17

-The prophetic reading presents a great crisis for the community — the very Day of the Lord, “a day of darkness and gloom” (verse 2, NRSV).
+The prophetic reading presents a great crisis for the community—the very Day of the Lord, “a day of darkness and gloom” (verse 2, NRSV).
 The crisis is total; it includes everyone in the community.
-“Sanctify the congregation; / assemble the aged; / gather the children, / even infants at the breast…” (verse 16).

-Though scholars have long recognized that the prophet refers to a terribly severe locust plague, the oracles seem deliberately vague.
+Though scholars have long recognized that the prophet refers to a terribly severe locust plague, the oracles seem deliberately vague and ominous.
 The horror impending is not entirely natural.
 It has overtones of eschatological warfare.